protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/chapters/objectives.md

 For the past two years, Open Sustainable Technology has mapped the OSS ecosystem in sustainability and climate technology.
 An OSS ecosystem is defined as a collection of related software projects that co-evolve within the same environment.
 This study examines the health and state of this emerging ecosystem and evaluates the impact of open source culture on environmental sustainability. **The key objective is to create a vision and develop strategies to accelerate the use of open source in environmental sustainability.** To achieve this, the following objectives are pursued:

 - Identify common principles based on shared values within the ecosystem.
-- Provide evidence about dynamics and the relationships between software projects, technology, communities, and organisations in the open source ecosystem for environmental sustainability.
-This also includes identifying projects that are suitable as building blocks for new projects.
+- Provide evidence about dynamics and the relationships between projects, technologies, communities, and organisations in the open source ecosystem for environmental sustainability.
-- Give developers, users, communities and contributors an overview of potential risks and opportunities associated with existing projects, highlighting positive trends and building awareness of critical but neglected areas.
+- Give developers, communities and users an overview of potential risks and opportunities associated with existing projects, highlighting positive trends and building awareness of critical but neglected areas.
+Furthermore, help identify projects suitable as building blocks for new initiatives.
-- Identify untapped potential and make recommendations on how funding and resources can be effectively allocated to existing projects and ecosystems, as well as foster growth in emerging fields.
+- Identify untapped potential and make recommendations on how funding and resources can be effectively allocated to existing projects and ecosystems while fostering growth in emerging fields.
-- Highlight opportunities for more systemic collaboration, through a shared digital infrastructure, standards and interfaces.
+- Highlight opportunities for more systemic collaboration through shared digital infrastructure, standards and interfaces.

 ```{figure} ../images/africa_soil_map.png
 ---